Some More Things Vet Techs (And Vets) Are Tired of Hearing

 The response to my articles, Things Vet Techs (And Vets) Are Tired of Hearing, and the ones that followed, has been overwhelming.
-Meanwhile, the job continues to be crazy, and the amount of things that clients complain about are becoming unbearable.
+Meanwhile, the job remains chaotic, and the number of issues clients complain about is becoming unbearable.

 So, here you go.
 Here are some more things that veterinary technicians (and veterinarians) are tired of hearing.